RengokuryuuHonokaCrimsonFlame/Teaching-HEIGVD-AMT-2019-Project-Two/doc/testing_strategy.md

 ### Opinion

-With more time and more expertise we could have been able to do more about our current tests.
-However, as it stands right now our tests can only be called satisfactory in that they are used to test a minimalist application.
+Our tests seem fairly complete and in working order.

-This is not to say that our tests are bad but for larger and longer projects we would need a better testing range perhaps even some form of test automation using tools like **travis** or having more tests that test the interaction between classes and between servlets.
+Similar to our last project all our tests are run manually but for larger and longer projects we would need a better testing strategy like setting up a testing pipeline.